-Fantasy Football Week 1 Instant Reaction: Jaguars lose Allen Robinson, leaving chance for Marqise Lee, Allen Hurns to step up
+Fantasy Football Week 1 Instant Reaction: Jaguars fear torn ACL for Allen Robinson, leaving chance for Marqise Lee, Allen Hurns to step up

 With the loss of Allen Robinson in Week 1, what will the Jaguars' offense look like?
 Chris Towers takes a look at two wide receivers Fantasy players may be looking to add.